-(CNN) -- Here's a look at the life of Oscar Pistorius, the South African double-amputee Olympic sprinter sentenced to five years in prison for the shooting death of his girlfriend Reeva Steenkamp.
+Here's a look at the life of Oscar Pistorius, the South African double-amputee former Olympic sprinter currently under house arrest for the shooting death of his girlfriend Reeva Steenkamp.

 Birth place: Johannesburg, South Africa

 Father: Henke Pistorius, a businessman